Columbia Valley: Washington’s Biggest Wine Region

 Home to some of Washington State’s oldest grapevines, it features rather unique soil: Fist- and melon-sized gravel deposits left behind by the ancient flow of the Columbia River.

-• Cool fact: Snipes Mountain has several Muscat of Alexandria vines that have producing grapes since 1917!
+• Cool fact: Snipes Mountain has several Muscat of Alexandria vines that have been producing grapes since 1917!

 Rattlesnake Hills